smroccuzzo/UltraCold/README.md

 ## Prerequisites and platforms

-UltraCold has been tested only on Linux machines, including the High Performance Computing cluster [Galileo100](https://www.hpc.cineca.it/hardware/galileo100) from the italian supercomputing consortium [CINECA](https://www.cineca.it/).
-Moreover, it is built on top of Intel's Math Kernel Library, and relies upon [arpack-ng](https://github.com/opencollab/arpack-ng) for the solution of Bogolyubov equations.
+UltraCold is built on top of Intel's Math Kernel Library, and relies upon [arpack-ng](https://github.com/opencollab/arpack-ng) for the solution of Bogolyubov equations.
 Hence, in order to use UltraCold, you first need to download and install a distribution of Intel's software.
 Right now, it has been only tested with Intel oneAPI, although it should also work with previous versions of Intel Parallel Studio.
 The Intel oneAPI package can be downloaded for free from